7 Essential Hygiene Tips for Clean Camping

 This is crucial for a backpacking trip—for which you should pack travel-sized versions—and also keeps things organized when you’re planning a car camping trip.
 Here are some items you should be sure to include in your hygiene kit:

 Baby wipes are a lifesaver when you’re camping, as you can use them to keep yourself clean when water is unavailable or impractical.
-You can make your own wipes with Dr. Bronner’s Pure-Castile Soap using Lisa Bronner’s recipe (use unscented soap so you don’t attract critters)!
+I’m a big fan of Essential Wipes, but you can also make your own wipes with Dr. Bronner’s Pure-Castile Soap using Lisa Bronner’s recipe (use unscented soap so you don’t attract critters)!

 Dr. Bronner’s Organic Hand Sanitizer will be your best friend on the trail or in the campground.
 Always use sanitizer after going to the bathroom and before handling food if washing with soap and water is not an option.